Arpit-Shah/ArtosDoc/docs/source/howto/implement-project-structure.rst

 * Project contains Runner class in parent/root position and Runner class within each feature packages.
 * The test suite executes limited or all test cases depending on the used Runner.

-.. note:: Feature Tree: Suitable structure for test development where only limited test cases are required to be run.

 .. image:: ProjectStructure_FeatureTree.png